-All students are evaluated for satisfactory academic progress (SAP) at the end of each undergraduate semester/term.
+All students are evaluated for satisfactory academic progress (SAP) at the end of each undergraduate semester.

 Credit Hour Programs

-Satisfactory academic progress is measured qualitatively, by review of the Cumulative Grade Point Average (CGPA); quantitatively, by review of the rate of progress (pace) the percentage of credits earned vs. attempted; and overall against a maximum timeframe of 150% of the program length, measured in attempted credits.
-The academic credit for term is earned with a passing grade (C or better).
+Credit Hour Programs Satisfactory academic progress is measured qualitatively, by review of the Cumulative Grade Point Average (CGPA); quantitatively, by review of the rate of progress (pace) the percentage of credits earned vs. attempted; and overall against a maximum timeframe of 150% of the program length, measured in attempted credits.
+The academic credit for terms is earned with a passing grade.
 Satisfactory progress is defined as a minimum of a 3.00 CGPA and a rate of progress of at least 67%.